TandonDevOps/IndraABM/tutorial/tutorial_video_script.md

 > This file is served as a script of tutorial video

 > Presentation of forest fire model and Step 1 are mainly conducted by Yuefei, whereas Step 2 and Step 3 are mainly conducted by Licheng.
+>
-Feel free to message us if any of the script part is causing confusion.
+> Feel free to message us if any of the script part is causing confusion.

 ## Intro

 `screen on an intro page or the Indra GitHub page?`
 Hi everyone.
 This is a tutorial video for the Indra system which is an agent-based modeling system written in python.
-In this video, we will show you how to create a simple agent-based model from scratch up.
+In this video, we will show you how to create a simple agent-based model from scratch.

 ## Presentation of forest fire model